|

 Oatmeal Raisin Cookies are hard to beat.
 Their edges are crisp, their

-flavor is sweet, and their texture is wonderfully soft and chewy.
+flavor is buttery sweet, and their texture is wonderfully soft and chewy.
 They are

-great for breakfast, or as a snack, or crumbled in a trifle, layered with
+great for breakfast, as a snack, or for something a little special, use

 Jean Anderson in her book The American Century Cookbook